doorbell/blog/content/post/integrations/flowdock-hipchat.md

 ## Setup

-To setup your group chat applications, you'll need to go to your application's settings page, and open the “Group Chat notifications” section.
+To setup your group chat applications, you'll need to go to your application's settings page, and open the "Group Chat notifications" section.

 ### HipChat setup